William P. Potter

-William Parker Potter (May 10, 1850 – June 21, 1917) was a Rear Admiral in the United States Navy.
-He served as Chief of the Bureau of Navigation from July to December 1909.
+William Parker Potter (May 10, 1850 – June 21, 1917) was a rear admiral in the United States Navy.
+He served as chief of the Bureau of Navigation from July to December 1909.
 Potter previously commanded battleship USS Vermont and then Fourth Division, Atlantic Fleet during the voyage of Great White Fleet.

 Early career

-William P. Potter was born on May 10, 1850 in Whitehall, New York, the son of Joseph and Catharine Potter.
-He entered the United States Naval Academy at Annapolis, Maryland as Cadet-Midshipmen on September 26, 1865 and graduated on June 4, 1869.
+William P. Potter was born on May 10, 1850, in Whitehall, New York, the son of Joseph and Catharine Potter.
+He entered the United States Naval Academy at Annapolis, Maryland, as cadet-midshipman on September 26, 1865, and graduated on June 4, 1869.
 He was subsequently attached to the frigate USS Sabine which conducted midshipman training cruises to European and Mediterranean ports.

-Potter was promoted to Ensign on July 12, 1870 and transferred to the frigate USS Franklin, the Flagship of Rear admiral Charles S. Boggs, Commander of the European Squadron.
-While aboard Franklin, he was promoted to the rank of Master (equivalent to the present rank of Lieutenant (junior grade) on July 12, 1871 and was transferred to the steamer USS Hartford, which was a part of Asiatic Squadron at the time.
+Potter was promoted to ensign on July 12, 1870, and transferred to the frigate USS Franklin, the Flagship of Rear Admiral Charles S. Boggs, commander of the European Squadron.
+While aboard Franklin, he was promoted to the rank of master (equivalent to the present rank of lieutenant (junior grade) on July 12, 1871, and was transferred to the steamer USS Hartford, which was a part of Asiatic Squadron at the time.

-Upon promotion to full Lieutenant on August 9, 1874, Potter was transferred to the staff of the United States Naval Academy at Annapolis, Maryland and joined the Department of English Studies, History, and Law under Professor James R. Soley, future Assistant Secretary of the Navy as an Assistant Instructor.
+Upon promotion to full lieutenant on August 9, 1874, Potter was transferred to the staff of the United States Naval Academy at Annapolis, Maryland, and joined the Department of English Studies, History, and Law under Professor James R. Soley, future Assistant Secretary of the Navy as an assistant instructor.

-After four years at Annapolis, Potter was ordered to the steam frigate USS Powhatan in January 1879, which served as the flagship of Rear admiral Robert H. Wyman, Commander of North Atlantic Station.
+After four years at Annapolis, Potter was ordered to the steam frigate USS Powhatan in January 1879, which served as the flagship of Rear Admiral Robert H. Wyman, commander of North Atlantic Station.
 Admiral Wyman later switched his flag to USS Tennessee and Potter served aboard her until September 1881, when he returned to the United States Naval Academy.

-Potter then served as an instructor in the Department of Ordnance and Gunnery and remained in this capacity until early 1882, when he joined the USS Dale, which served as the training ship for Cadet-Midshipmen at the Annapolis.
-In July 1882, he was appointed Assistant to the Commandant of Midshipmen, Commander Norman von Heldreich Farquhar and was co-responsible for the Cadets at the Naval Academy until June 1884.
+Potter then served as an instructor in the Department of Ordnance and Gunnery and remained in this capacity until early 1882, when he joined the USS Dale, which served as the training ship for cadet-midshipmen at Annapolis.
+In July 1882, he was appointed assistant to the commandant of midshipmen, Commander Norman von Heldreich Farquhar and was co-responsible for the cadets at the Naval Academy until June 1884.